-If you’re looking for the best butter to make cannabutter, look no further!
-This guide will help you determine which type of butter is best for making a delicious batch of cannabutter at home.
+Are you ready to make cannabutter but are questioning what the right type to start with is?
+If you’re looking for the best butter guide, look no further!
+Here, I will help you determine which type of butter is best for making a delicious batch of cannabutter at home.

-• Or, skip the work and enjoy the convenience and exceptional flavor of my Bliss Cannabutter – no fuss, no mess, just top-quality cannabutter delivered straight to your door.
+- Want to skip the work?
+Enjoy the convenience and exceptional flavor of my Bliss Cannabutter – no fuss, no mess, just top-quality cannabutter delivered straight to your door.
+Now shipping across the United States!

 Why You Will Love This Guide

-For those new to cooking with cannabis, the idea of making edibles can seem intimidating.
+If you are new to cooking with cannabis, I understand that the idea of making edibles for the first time can seem intimidating.

-Knowing which type of butter and cannabis flower to start with can seem overwhelming.
+Knowing which type of butter and which type of cannabis to start with can seem overwhelming.

 Recently, a member of my Well With Cannabis Community wrote, “I know all you need is some butter and buds, but which kind of butter should you use?”